ayayam/CodeSquad-Comics/README.md

 [![Demo Screenshot 2](/public/images/Demo_Screenshot2.png)](https://github.com/ayayam/CodeSquad-Comics.git)

 A web app that allows the user to keep a current record of their comic book library.
 The user can add a new title with corresponding details like author, synopsis, rating, etc., store the data in our database and allow an easy way to update or delete existing titles.
-Built to specifications provided by CodeSqad.
+Built to specifications provided by CodeSquad.

 <p align="right">(<a href="#top">back to top</a>)</p>